intuit/Trapheus/README.md

 After done with development or using the tool:

-1. if you don't need the RDS instance when not coding or using the tool (for instance, it is a test RDS), consider stopping or deleting the database.
+1. If you don't need the RDS instance when not coding or using the tool (for instance, it is a test RDS), consider stopping or deleting the database.
 You can always recreate it when you need it.
-2. if you don't need the past Cloud Formation templates, it is recommended you empty the CFN S3 bucket.
+2. If you don't need the past Cloud Formation templates, it is recommended you empty the CFN S3 bucket.

 **Tear down**